smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## Contract variables

 The contract will contain multiple objects.
-Each oracle job has a unique Key Hash which is used to identify tasks that it should perform.
+Each oracle job has a unique key hash that identifies the tasks that it should perform.
 The contract will store the Key Hash that identifies Chainlink VRF and the fee amount to use in the request.

 ```solidity
 bytes32 private s_keyHash;